View a photo gallery below.

 Three balloon crews gathered at Rancho San Rafael Park on Friday, April 12, to announce that all three days of the 2019 Great Reno Balloon Race will feature Dawn Patrol.
 The races will run Friday, Sept.
 6 through Sunday, Sept.
 8 at Rancho San Rafael Park.

 Beginning at 5 am each morning, tethered balloons will illuminate their envelopes as a part of the Glow Show.
-Balloons will twinkle to the beat of music as a part of this choreographed display.
+Balloons will twinkle to the beat of

 Then at 5:30 am, a select set of balloons will take off for Dawn Patrol.
 A rare sight, these balloons glow brilliantly in the still-dark skies as they circle the Park.
 In years past, Dawn Patrol was held on the weekend only, but in 2019 balloons will fly at dawn on Friday too.